-ON THIS PAGE: You will learn about the different ways doctors use to treat people with eosinophilic leukemia.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+ON THIS PAGE: You will learn about the different ways doctors use to treat eosinophilic leukemia.
+To see other pages, use the menu.

 According to the National Cancer Institute, the best treatment for eosinophilic leukemia remains unclear.
-As explained in the Overview, eosinophilic leukemia is classified as a myeloproliferative disorder.
-Descriptions of the most common treatment options for a myeloproliferative disorder are listed below.
+As explained in the Introduction, eosinophilic leukemia is classified as an MPN.
+Descriptions of the most common treatment options for an MPN are listed below.
 Treatment options and recommendations depend on several factors, including the type of leukemia, possible side effects, and the patient’s preferences and overall health.
-Usually, myeloproliferative disorders cannot be cured, but there is often effective treatment to control the symptoms over the long term.
+Usually, MPNs cannot be cured, but there is often effective treatment to control the symptoms over the long term.
 This will be an important part of your care plan.
-Take time to learn about your treatment options and be sure to ask questions about things that are unclear.
+Take time to learn about all of your treatment options and be sure to ask questions about things that are unclear.
 Also, talk about the goals of each treatment with your doctor and what you can expect while receiving the treatment.
 Learn more about making treatment decisions.

 The side effects of chemotherapy depend on the individual and the dose used, but they can include fatigue, risk of infection, nausea and vomiting, hair loss, loss of appetite, and diarrhea.
 These side effects usually go away once treatment is finished.

-Surgery to remove the spleen (called a splenectomy), which also makes white blood cells, is called a splenectomy.
+Surgery to remove the spleen, which also makes white blood cells, is called a splenectomy.
 This operation may be recommended for some patients.
 A surgical oncologist is a doctor who specializes in treating cancer using surgery.
-Learn more about surgery.
+Learn more about the basics of surgery.

-Immunotherapy (also called biologic therapy), is designed to boost the body's natural defenses to fight the leukemia.
+Immunotherapy, also called biologic therapy, is designed to boost the body's natural defenses to fight the leukemia.
 It uses materials made either by the body or in a laboratory to improve, target, or restore immune system function.
-Recombinant interferon alpha (Alferon, Intron A, Roferon-A) is a biologic therapy that is occasionally used to treat eosinophilic leukemia.
-Learn more about immunotherapy.
+Recombinant interferon alpha (Alferon, Intron A, Infergen, Roferon-A) is a biologic therapy that is occasionally used to treat eosinophilic leukemia.
+Learn more about the basics of immunotherapy.

-In many patients with hypereosinophilic syndrome, the leukemia cells have a specific genetic change that makes an abnormal protein (called the FIP1-like-1/platelet-derived growth factor alpha) that stimulates the cells to grow.
+In many patients with hypereosinophilic syndrome, the leukemia cells have a specific genetic change that makes an abnormal protein called the FIP1-like-1/platelet-derived growth factor alpha.
+This abnormal protein stimulates the cells to grow.

-Imatinib (Gleevec) is a drug that stops enzymes called tyrosine kinases from working and can kill abnormal eosinophils by blocking the effect of the FIP1-like-1-platelet-derived growth factor alpha protein.
-Imatinib is more likely to work for patients who have this mutation; however, if a patient does not have this mutation, there is still a possibility that the drug will work.
+Imatinib (Gleevec) is a drug that stops enzymes called tyrosine kinases from working and can destroy abnormal eosinophils by blocking the effect of the FIP1-like-1-platelet-derived growth factor alpha protein.
+Imatinib is more likely to work for patients whose leukemia has this genetic mutation.
+However, even if the leukemia does not have this mutation, there is still a possibility that the drug will work.
 For many patients, imatinib can improve blood counts and symptoms very quickly and for many years if the drug is taken on a regular basis.

+The main side effects of imatinib include swelling around the eyes, leg swelling, muscle cramping, headache, fatigue, rash, and joint pain.
+If this treatment works, it is often continued throughout a person’s lifetime.
 Talk with your doctor about possible side effects for a specific medication and how they can be managed.
-The main side effects of imatinib include swelling around the eyes, leg swelling, muscle cramping, headache, fatigue, rash, and musculoskeletal (joint) pain.
-If this treatment works, it is often continued throughout a person’s lifetime.

 Stem cell transplantation